 WHEN do people “get” FPIES, and when will it likely go away?

 Often FPIES shows up when the first formulas or solid foods are introduced to a baby’s diet.
-Breast milk doesn’t cause an FPIES reaction, even if the mother has eaten a trigger food.
-For FPIES babies, it’s not uncommon for the baby to successfully breastfeed, only to have FPIES symptoms show up when a cow milk or soy infant formula is introduced into the diet.
+It is not uncommon for a baby with FPIES to successfully breastfeed, only to have FPIES symptoms show up when a cow milk or soy infant formula is introduced into the diet.
+In rare circumstances, FPIES has occurred in exclusively breastfed babies.
 Many children outgrow FPIES by age three, but this can vary based on how severe their symptoms are and which foods they react to.

 WHICH foods are FPIES triggers?